NORML’s current campaigns and priorities

 - Medicinal cannabis bills: we will help coordinate efforts to support the two Bills before parliament, encourage submissions to make them better, and lobby MPs

-- Cannabis referendum – working to ensure it is binding, has the best wording, and is about a specific proposal that meets our campaign goals above.
+- Cannabis referendum – working to ensure it is binding, has the best wording, and is about a specific proposal that meets our goals and objectives.

 - Calling for a cannabis armistice or amnesty on arrests, while we have these important public debates.